Depending on the survey, somewhere between 15%-25% of Americans can’t park their car inside their garage.

 If you’re holding on to stacks of magazines or newspapers with the hope of someday reading those articles, it’s time to let it go.
 You’ll always something more pressing or important to do than read a magazine several months (or years) out of date.

 Now that you’ve got some open floor space in your garage to work let’s plan the next area to tackle.

 You can think of this as your first side-quest on the way to your final goal.

 My first step was to organize items into piles of similar products.
 Put all of your tools in one place.
 Put all of your garden items in another.
-Car products in a third.
-Keep the toys someplace else.
+Car products in a third, and separate garage storage for toys.